neel1996/langline/README.md

 This field is for `prismjs` users who relies on the framework for syntax highlighting.
 This field will come in handy for dynamic syntax highlighting when using prism with react or other frontend development frameworks

+## Client side support

+From **v1.0.1**, the library was tweaked to access the data from [linguistDataSet.ts](data/linguistDataSet.ts) instead of reading from the JSON file to provide client side support for the library.
+This makes `LangLine` methods compatible with front-end develoment as well \*

+> \* Except the `withFile` method

 ## Add a new Language

-The languages are maintained in a JSON file which will be used by the library internally.
+The languages are maintained in a JSON file and a CSV file.
 If you wish to add a new language, fork the repo and submit a PR by updating either the JSON data file or the CSV data file

 **JSON File**

-Update the JSON file `./data/linguistDataSet.json` with the language specific entries
+Update the JSON file [linguistDataSet.json](data/linguistDataSet.json) with the language specific entries

 ``` javascript
 {